emiliebarnard/pokemon-in-python/index.md

 A Pokémon's *Nature* defines how they behave, what flavors it likes and dislikes, and typically the value of some of its stats.
 There are 25 possible natures, ranging from *hardy* to *quirky*.

 #### Examples
-The following Python code retreives JSON data for the nature *quirky* and stores it into a dictionary with the following keys:
+The following Python code retreives JSON data for the nature *sassy* and stores it into a dictionary with the following keys:
 - `decreased_stat`: a dictionary with two keys, name and url, that identifies the stat whose value is decreased by 10% due to this nature
 - `hates_flavor`: a dictionary with two keys, name and url, that identifies the the flavor hated by Pokémon with this nature
 - `id`: an integer (starting with 1) that acts as the identifier for the Nature